bfeldkam/awstechtalk/README.md

 2. Navigate to the root of the project

-   `cd awstechtalk/sns-lambda-processor`
+   `cd awstechtalk`

-3. Execute a maven install
+3. Execute a maven install (this will build and install the parent and children projects)

-   `mvn clean install`
+   `mvn install`